Complete Streets is a public policy that enables municipalities to create safer, more accessible streets for all users.

 - By providing Complete Streets policy examples and templates

-- By providing guidance and examples on best practices in Complete Streets design
+- By providing guidance and case studies on best practices in Complete Streets design

 - By assisting municipalities with documentation for Sustainable Jersey.

-Municipalities interested in learning more about Complete Streets are encouraged to contact RideWise at email@example.com.
+Interested in learning more about Complete Streets?
+Contact RideWise at email@example.com or 908-704-1011.